Setting Up the Solo System

 To turn off Input Solo Priority return to MENU > Setup > Options > USER tab and tap Input Solo Priority again to disengage it.

 When activated, the functions of the Solo channels are reconfigured so that the outputs can be used as traditional monitor outputs feeding a mono, stereo, or 5.1 speaker setup according to the Solo Channel format.

 The Solo Channel output level is controlled directly from the Solo Channel Fader, which becomes the main Monitor level control.
 The Solo A and Solo B controls on the Master Tile continue to trim the level of their respective Solo Buses when routed to a Solo Channel and a path Solo is active.
-However, the Solo A and B controls no longer affect the level of the default monitor source assigned to a Solo Channel and there is no requirement to route a Solo Bus to a Solo Channel in order to hear the default or external inputs.
+However, the Solo A and B controls no longer affect the level of the Default/External monitor source assigned to a Solo Channel (see below) and there is no requirement to route a Solo Bus to a Solo Channel in order to hear the Default or External inputs.

 A Solo Channel DIM function has been added, controlled by the Solo Channel's SOLO button (labelled Solo/Dim on the Master Tile's Main Fader).
 Dim level can be set from 0 to -40 dB, from the Solo Channel Fader section, either from the touch screen or the Control Tile via the Fader TB button.

 It is also possible to control the Dim remotely using the console's GPI ports.
 GPI 1, 3 and 5 will control the Dim for Solo Channels 1, 2 and 3 respectively.
 Similarly, GPI's 2, 4 and 6 will toggle the Mute for Solo Channels 1, 2, and 3 respectively.